-Upon completion of this offering, all of our outstanding preferred shares, including the preferred shares issued in the Series E Private Placement Extension, will be converted into common shares on a one-for-one basis and we will have only one class of shares issued and outstanding.
+Upon completion of this offering, all of our outstanding preferred shares will be converted into common shares on a one-for-one basis and we will have only one class of shares issued and outstanding.
 All holders of our common shares will have the same voting rights upon the completion of this offering.